fourks/psx_tapper/README.md

 * **makecd.bat**: a script that uses `mkpsxiso` to automate the procedure.

 ## Additional libraries
-Using the bare SDK for PS1 is incredibly useful to understand how things really work under the hood but at some point you really want to abstract a bit, especially when creating 3D primitives and pipelining data towards the frame buffer.
+Using the bare SDK for PS1 is incredibly useful to understand how things really work under the hood but at some point you really want to abstract a bit, especially when creating 3D primitives and pipelining data towards the GPU.
 Most third-party developers back in the day used their own libraries that abstracted from the SDK the common tasks.

 I use a very useful thin layer ([PSXLIB](http://onorisoft.free.fr/psx/tutorial/tuto.htm)) by a French hero called _Orion_\_ that wraps the most basic system calls and helps carrying out common tasks concerning sound, sprites, background, data access, user dialogs (!) and so on.
 Read the headers to see what you have available.

 Third-party developers back in the day were heroes anyway because they optimized critical code writing ASM for the R3000A CPU.

-There's also an effort to reimplement an open-source version of a PS1 SDK for Linux (see `References`) but it is limited to 2D stuff and it's not very active.
+There's also an effort to reimplement an open-source version of a PS1 SDK for Linux (see [References](#references)) but it is limited to 2D stuff and the project it's not very active.

 ## Compile
 After cloning the repo, check paths in the `Makefile`, then run `make`.
 You should end up with some stuff in the `ISOROOT` directory.
 If you just want to use the PS-EXE file pick `MAIN.PSX` and inject it into the PS1 with PSXSERIAL, else run `makecd.bat` to create the cd, you should see two new files appearing: `psxiso.cue` and `psxiso.bin`.